FernuDev/FernuDev/README.md

 ### Hi there 👋

-# My name is Fernando, and I'm an a Physics student, and a Full stack dev.
+# My name is Fernando, and I'm a Physics student, and a Full stack dev.

 ---
 - 🔭 I'm a Linux Enthusiast who likes to play around with Computers and stuff.